legendarycode3/mastering-html-css-course-exercises/README.md

  A CSS pseudo-element is a keyword added to a selector that lets you style a specific, abstract part of the selected element(s), behaving as if you had added a whole new HTML element into the markup.
-They are denoted by a double colon (::)
+They are denoted by a double colon (::) to distinguish them from pseudo-classes, which use a single colon (:) </br>

  ➡️ **Box Model**  <br/>